Cyber Security Challenges

 The main solution to limiting how hackers can exploit this vulnerability is education.
 Educating your staff, especially those with administrative or backend access to understand how to stop phishing in its tracks will help limit its success against your website or servers.

-Another solution to the human vulnerability problem is by ensuring that remote employees who access your web services from external locations always use a VPN when connecting.
+Another solution to the human vulnerability problem is by ensuring that remote employees who access your web services from external locations always use a VPN or dedicated VPN when connecting.
 A VPN will help mask their real location and also provide an additional layer of protection by encrypting their traffic, thereby preventing third-parties from accessing their information.
 Click this link to see a review of one of the best VPNs available – CyberGhost.
 There are several great alternatives to CyberGhost, such as NordVPN or ExpressVPN.

 #2.
 SQL Injection

 With the cost of minor SQL injection attacks averaging nearly $200,000, this vulnerability is widely considered as one of the most feared web attacks.
 It is also reportedly used in 51% of attacks from hackers.
 This vulnerability allows hackers to modify SQL statements in your backend by manipulating the data supplied by web users.
 By using a simple command on your login page, hackers can potentially access a vulnerable database.

 In order to prevent this as a webmaster, you’ll need to;

 - Whitelist your input fields so your database can reject flawed commands from hackers.

 - Avoid displaying error messages that may include details a hacker might find useful.

 URL based attacks have continued to rise over the years and some of the fault lies with webmasters.
 By failing to restrict URL access, you’re indirectly leaving the door open for cyber criminals to gain entry.
 With this vulnerability, hackers can gain access to unrestricted URLs even without logging into an application and access sensitive pages with confidential information.
 Hackers can also exploit this vulnerability to invoke functions on your website and database.